 - 3.3.7 As required in the EM&A Manual, prior to the commencement of all construction works, a baseline survey of natural corals were conducted in December 2005.
 At each of the Site C, Site B2, Site D2 and a Control Site near the AFCD's Coral Buoy at Sharp Island (Figure 3.4), 20 natural coral colonies in good conditions (i.e. generally intact and no sign of bleaching) and significant sizes (over 20 cm in diameter) were selected and tagged.
 Each of the tagged coral colonies was identified to species level and their conditions, in terms of percentages of survival, sedimentation and bleaching, were recorded.
 Each coral was attached with a plastic label with assigned number and then photographed.
 The species and the size of each tagged corals were also recorded.
 The species of corals to have been tagged included the following 15 species: Cyphastrea serailia, Favia speciosa, Favites abdita, Favites pentagona, Goniastrea aspera, Goniopora columna, Hydnophora exesa, Leptastrea pruinosa, Lithophyllon undulatum, Pavona decussate, Platygyra acuta, Platygyra carnosus, Plesiastrea versipora, Psammocora superficialis, and Turbinaria peltata.
 All tagged corals were in good conditions, without significant sign of bleaching or being covered by sediments.
 The seagrass beds in Site D3 were also surveyed for their extent, coverage percentage and health conditions.
-The results of the baseline survey were presented in the Baseline Report. - 3.3.8 The reporting month (March 2006) was the Month Three of the construction programme.
-As the dredging works for the desalination plant had not been commenced, the impact sites to be monitored in this monitoring survey were Site B2 and Site C (impact sites on the eastern Kau Sai Chau Island for the new golf course) only, while Site D2 and Site D3 (impact sites on the western Kau Sai Chau Island for desalination plant) were not required in this survey.
+The results of the baseline survey were presented in the Baseline Report. - 3.3.8 The coral monitoring regime at Site B2 was adjusted at the present survey due to the damages on tagged corals reported in the last monitoring report (March 2006).
+The tagged corals B-11 to B-20, which were distributed in linear formation parallel to the seawall and within the area covered by the temporary barging point, would be retained for monitoring purpose, while another 40 additional corals would be tagged, 20 on each side of the temporary barging point.
+The total number of tagged corals at Site B2 was thus increased from 20 to 50, and included corals within and outside the sea area covered by the temporary barging point.
+The indicative locations of the 50 tagged corals were shown in Figure 3.4b. - 3.3.9 The reporting month (April 2006) was the Month Four of the construction programme.
+As the dredging works for the desalination plant had not been commenced, the impact sites to be monitored in this monitoring survey were Site B2 and Site C (impact sites on the eastern Kau

+Sai Chau Island for the new golf course) only, while Site D2 and Site D3 (impact sites on the western Kau Sai Chau Island for desalination plant) were not required in this survey.
 The coral transplantation, which should be conducted prior to the commencement of dredging works, had not been performed.
-The monitoring on transplanted corals on the bedrock at Site D2 (see Figure 3.5) therefore was not needed in this survey. - 3.3.9 The schedule for the impact sites on the eastern Kau Sai Chau Island during construction would be monthly in the first three months of the construction programme, and then quarterly till the end of the construction and then.
-The present survey was the third monitoring survey (the third monthly survey).
-The survival and health conditions of the coral colonies were recorded.
+The monitoring on transplanted corals on the bedrock at Site D2 (see Figure 3.5) therefore was not needed in this survey.